mayer79/effectplots/README.md

 **Comments**

 1. Comparing average predicted with average observed values gives a hint about bias.
 In this case, the bias on the test data seems to be small.
 Studying the same plot on the training data would help to assess in-sample bias.
-2. Comparing the shape of the partial dependence curve with the shape of the average predicted curve provides additional insights.
+2. Comparing the shape of partial dependence or ALE with the shape of the average predicted curve provides additional insights.
 E.g., for the two strong predictors "driver_age" and "car_power", the two lines are very similar.
-This means the marginal effects are mainly due to the feature on the x-axis (and not of some other, correlated, feature).
+This means the marginal effects are mainly due to the feature on the x-axis and not of some other, correlated, feature.
-3. Sorting is done by decreasing weighted variance of the partial dependence values, a measure of main-effect strength closely related (but not 100% identical) to [1].
+3. Sorting is done by decreasing weighted variance of the partial dependence values, a measure of main-effect strength closely related (but not 100% identical) to [4].

 ### Flexibility